 When looking at trampolines, keep in mind that the quality of the trampoline is only as good as its weakest component.
 A high-quality mat is not useful if the springs are too short or unresponsive.
 A tall enclosure is not effective if the poles holding it are flimsy.
 Trust us, this happens, and some manufacturers take advantage of consumers’ lack of knowledge about what to look for.

-We always highlight these issues in our trampoline reviews, as they may not be apparent at first glance.
+Our trampoline reviews always highlight these issues, as they may not be apparent at first glance.
 Some trampolines look simply fantastic but are a real disappointment under the hood with shoddy welding and horrible quality control and we want to help you avoid it – no matter if you are searching for an outdoor trampoline, trampoline designed specifically for kids or gym-like mini trampoline.
 And really often we get asked the same question: “What is the best trampoline?”, honestly, not an easy question to answer as the price of a professional trampoline can go up to $18 000, while prices for recreational trampolines vary from several hundred to several thousand dollars (Don’t miss our exclusive Black Friday trampoline deals – a perfect opportunity to purchase top-rated trampolines at unbeatable prices).
 It all depends on your needs, which is why we decided to put them to the test.”

 REVIEWS OF 10 BEST OUTDOOR TRAMPOLINES